mathspp/mathspp/pages/02.blog/01.pydonts/boolean-short-circuiting/item.en.md

 ```

 This means that, whenever `filename` does not respect the `.txt`
-format, the function can exist right away and doesn't even
+format, the function can exit right away and doesn't even
 need to bother the operating system with asking if the file
 exists or not.